umd-lib/reciprocal-borrowing/README.md

 The functionality of this application is extremely straightforward:

 1) The home page provides a list of organizations participating in reciprocal borrowing.
-After selecting a page, the application redirects the browser to the Shibboleth IdP for the selected institution.
+After selecting a page, the application redirects the browser (via an entityID provided to the Shibboleth SP running on the server) to a Shibboleth IdP for the selected organization.

 2) The user authenticates via their organizational authentication process.